omnitechs/dreamli/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication and Google Sign-in

+This project uses NextAuth (Auth.js) with Google as an OAuth provider.
+To configure Google Cloud Console correctly, follow the detailed guide:

+- docs/google-oauth-setup.md

 ## Learn More

 To learn more about Next.js, take a look at the following resources: